h-t-lin/Dicom_Python_Toolbox/README.md

     └── ...
     ```

-    This structure may lead to unclear output, and is thus **not recommended** for use.
+    Note: This structure may lead to unclear output, and is thus **not recommended** for use.

 ## Toolbox File Descriptions